sap-linuxlab/demo.sap_install/assets/doc/04-inventories.md

 # Inventories
 Inventories store information on the hosts we want to run our playbooks against.
-Those files can be preloaded from github, staticly or dynamically created
+Those files can be pre-loaded from GitHub, statically or dynamically created

 Depending on the demo we use dynamic or static inventories.
 It is recommended to store environment or connection specific variables here: